letsencrypt/acme-spec/draft-barnes-acme.md

 In ACME, the account is represented by an account key pair.
 The "add a domain" function is accomplished by authorizing the key pair for a given domain.
 Certificate issuance and revocation are authorized by a signature with the key pair.

 The first phase of ACME is for the client to register with the ACME server.
 The client generates an asymmetric key pair and associates this key pair with a set of contact information by signing the contact information.
-The server acknowledges the registration by replying with a recovery token that the client can provide later to associate a new account key pair in the event that the first account key pair is lost.
+The server acknowledges the registration by replying with a registration object echoing the client's input.

 ~~~~~~~~~~